rayhuangzirui/Java_Exception_Analyzer/vscode-extension/README.md

 ```
 - Make sure to check the extension is installed by running the following command:
 ```
-// You should see cpsc410-2024w-t2.vscode-extension in the list code --list-extensions
+// You should see rayhuangzirui.vscode-extension in the list code --list-extensions
 ```

 - Note you will need to restart VSCode for changes to take effect.
   To run the extension, open the command palette.
 Supported commands include:
 * Analyze Java
 * Configure Java Analyzer